Masstrix/Eternal-Light/README.md

 * `/eternallight renderdistance <distance>` Changes how far out it renders light points.
 This will cause expetentually more load the larger it is.
 * `/lightlevels or /ll` Toggles the light level display.
 * `/lightlevels mode [mode]` Toggles between the active modes for the light level display.
+* `/lightlevels target [target]` Sets a target entity.
+When a target is set the display modes SPAWNABLE and ALL will be tailored to that specific entity.
+If the entity only spawns in a specific dimension then it will always show as safe in other dimensions.

 # Display Methods
 * `All` Renders yellow where hostile mobs can spawn at night, red where they can spawn at any time, and green where they cannot spawn.